 Application of elementary electronic circuits to form complete electronic devices.
 Special emphasis is on the external circuits to interface data gathering and process control to microprocessors.
-Pre: PHYS 2413.
+Pre: PHYS 2114 and PHYS 2214.

-4113 Electricity & Magnetism

-Potential theory, electro-statics, currents and electromagnetism.
-Pre: PHYS 2114, 2214, and MATH 2315.

-4163 Secondary Science Teaching Methods and Instruction
+- 4113 Electricity & Magnetism Potential theory, electro-statics, currents and electromagnetism.
+Pre: PHYS 2114, 2214, and MATH 2315. - 4163 Secondary Science Teaching Methods and Instruction

 Investigations of developmentally appropriate instructional strategies for secondary science educators.
 Exploration of secondary science issues/challenges, integration of technology in the classroom and developmental of assessment tools for secondary science education.
 The Oklahoma teacher evaluation process will also be explored.
 Pre: 20 hours of science and CMSC 1103 or equivalent.
 This course does not apply to a major or minor in physics.
 This is a restricted course: students must be admitted to the teacher education program prior to enrolling.
+(Cross-listed BIOL 4163 and CHEM 4163).